QualitaX/QX-Analytics-Experiments/erc-3643adoption.md

 <img src="https://i.imgur.com/0sY2SIL.png" alt="Tokens deployed by the Tokeny T-REX Factory on The Ethereum Mainnet" width="475"/>

-_Step 3: Total number of transactions on the Ethereum Mainnet from the Tokeny T-Rex Servicing_
+_Step 3: How many transactions on the Ethereum Mainnet from the Tokeny T-Rex Servicing?_

 ```